SudarshanMehta13/livemart/README.md

 # livemart
- An Online Grocery Store Web App with features like shopping cart, online payment, OTP generation, order tracking
+ An Online Grocery Store Web App with features like google sign in, serch filters, add to cart, online payment, OTP generation, real time order tracking, feedback and queries form